ot4i/ace-demo-pipeline/demo-infrastructure/docker/notes-on-container-size.md

    size down to less than 400MB compressed.
 This still takes about 30 seconds to pull, but is much better than attempting to pull multiple gigabytes.
-   Using a cut-down image works because the sample application in this repo can use ant (installed in the image) and mqsipackagebar, as otherwise a toolkit image would be needed and the size would be much greater.
+   Using a cut-down image works because the sample application in this repo can use Maven (installed in the image) and mqsipackagebar, as otherwise a toolkit image would be needed and the size would be much greater.
 TravisCI builds run for all PRs, and these happen a lot more often than Jenkins builds, so speed is more important and in this particular case image size has a big impact on build speed.
- - Runtime containers also need to be small to fit into the free tier of the IBM Cloud Registry, and can in fact be smaller than the TravisCI container due to not needing ant; these are also based on the experimental/ace-minimal images.
+ - Runtime containers also need to be small to fit into the free tier of the IBM Cloud Registry, and can in fact be smaller than the TravisCI container due to not needing Maven; these are also based on the experimental/ace-minimal images.
    They tend to be pulled less than the TravisCI images, but much more than the Jenkins images, and the runtime images change a lot more frequently as well.